Pinoccio/docs/carlo.md

 #### Parameters

-required.
+Required.

 - email
 - password
 - hasAgreedToTerms

-optional.
+Optional.

 - firstname
 - lastname

 #### Return values

 Returns a JSON object with a token and account key in the data property if successful.
-You will need this session token for all calls that require authentication with the api.
+You will need this session token for all calls that require authentication with the API.

 ```js
 {"data":{"token":"7fc11b7554f0cd303bad94eb0eb36e2d","account":19}}

 ```

-or an error
+Or an error

 ```js
 {"error":{"code":500,"message":"this email is already registered"}}